abilandz/PH8124/Lecture_7/Lecture_7.md

 ```
 Therefore, by using the **trap** mechanism, we can programmatically and on-the-fly modify the behaviour of the running program without terminating its execution, changing something in the code, and restarting from scratch.
 Just like we have implemented traps for signals ```USR1``` and ```USR2```, we can implement our own version of traps for the more standard signals like ```ÌNT```, ```TERM```, etc.

 We conclude this section with a few additional remarks.
-The traps can be reset, by using the following generic syntax:
+The traps can be reset, by using the following syntax:
 ```bash
 trap - someSignal
 ```